 She cried and told me she just hadn’t wanted to leave the preschool.
 I told her, probably accurately, it was likely they didn’t want us to come back after this stunt.

 I only lost her for about three minutes but it felt like three years.

 Has this ever happened to you?
 You’re out somewhere in public and your child takes off and hides?
 Or wanders off and becomes separated from you?

-Ellie has attempted to bolt before but this was the first time she managed to hide before I could catch her.
-Obviously, these attempts are followed by consequences intended to teach her this is NOT acceptable behavior.
 But at this point, I still consider her a flight risk.
 With staying home 24/7, not a valid option, I’ve gone in search of strategies to deal with this situation.